 - Built-in voice mail ports These are in addition to the call-processing ports; thus, you may build the system to its maximum for call-handling without having to balance voice mail needs versus call-handling needs.
 For specific voice storage capacities on a system-by-system basis, see "System capacities" (page B.1). - Highest-grade voice quality (64-kilobit/second sampling) for voice mail and other storage of voice messages. - Message-on-hold (MOH) recordings Among these are three prerecorded tracks; also supports live entry.
-With tenant service enabled (see "Tenant service features," page A.3), each tenant has its own MOH source. - Off-premises message delivery Automatically delivers voice messages to designated phone number, such as a cell phone, when one is out of the office. - Urgent messages Can deliver higher-priority messages first. - Several different mailbox types, including group, broadcast, informational, cascade notification and Q & A. - Message Recycle Bin (undelete) Remembers, and can restore, each mailbox's 10 most recently deleted messages. - Quick GroupsTM Makes it easy to leave voice mail messages for several users. - Quick MoveTM Records a conversation into another user's mailbox. - Virtual Mailbox KeyTM allows easy monitoring of a second mailbox.
+With tenant service enabled (see "Tenant service features," page A.5), each tenant has its own MOH source. - Off-premises message delivery Automatically delivers voice messages to designated phone number, such as a cell phone, when one is out of the office. - Urgent messages Can deliver higher-priority messages first. - Several different mailbox types, including group, broadcast, informational, cascade notification and Q & A. - Message Recycle Bin (undelete) Remembers, and can restore, each mailbox's 10 most recently deleted messages. - Quick Groups[TM] Makes it easy to leave voice mail messages for several users. - Quick Move[TM] Records a conversation into another user's mailbox. - Virtual Mailbox Key[TM] allows easy monitoring of a second mailbox. - Optional ESI Mobile Messaging delivers voice mail as a .WAV file to your "smart" phone or the inbox of nearly any e-mail client application. - Find-Me allows users to store up to 5 phone numbers that the system will use to attempt to locate them when they don't answer their desktop phone.
+The numbers are dialed sequentially, allowing a user to give some numbers priority over others.
+A total of 1,000 Find-Me numbers can be stored per system.